martin-magakian/Amazing-Cloud-Search/README.md

 	var found = cloudSearch.Search(searchQuery);

-Search for movies + number of result in 'Sci-Fi' and 'Fantasy' category + number of result in the year 1950 and between 1980 and 2012 (faceted search)
+Search for movies + number of results in the 'Sci-Fi' and 'Fantasy' categories + the number of result in the year 1950 and between 1980 and 2012 (faceted search)
 ------
 	var genreFacetContraint = new StringFacetConstraints();
 	genreFacetContraint.AddContraint("Sci-Fi");